Thiago099/magic-dom/readme.md

 ## non lite version only

-all variables that are passed to the element(both trough jsx and the $ methods) retained, so when you call the update it fetches them again
+all variables that are passed to the element(both trough jsx and the $ methods) retained, so when you call the update it fetches them again or use state that will fetch them automatically
 ```jsx
 div.$update()
 ```